(Internal) Annual Programme Meeting

 Three people standing and talking.

-Register here
+Registration?
+Register to the APM here

-Contrary to the conference on April 23, this day is for participants in Mistra Environmental Communication, and we will discuss and workshop on, among other topics:
+This day is for participants in Mistra Environmental Communication, and we will discuss and workshop on, among other topics:

 • What does our transdisciplinary work do for us as societal partners, and if it needs to, how can it be improved?